koneotis/ACCT3210/README.md

 The course is taught in the form of lectures, in-class exercises and discussions, and group case studies (with student presentations).
 Students are required to attend all classes and participate in class discussions and exercises.
 Readings and discussion problems for each class are assigned in advance.
 It is important that students read the assigned chapters and problems beforehand so that class time can be used efficiently.

-This is an in-person course; however, the course will be conducted via Zoom during the add/drop period.
+This is an in-person course; however, the conduct of the course will be updated as the University instructs.
+Thus, according to current instructions note the following:

+1. The course will conducted on-line (via Zoom) during the add drop period.
+2. The course will be conducted in mixed-mode lite after the add/drop period.

 # Grading Scheme